mongodb/docs/source/administration/replica-sets.rst

 consistent state.
 The :program:`mongod` program writes rolled back data to a :term:`BSON`.

-You can prevent Rollbacks prevented by ensuring safe writes by using the appropriate :term:`write concern`.
+You can prevent rollbacks prevented by ensuring safe writes by using the appropriate :term:`write concern`.

-TODO: "rollback" is not a proper noun.

 .. seealso:: ":ref:`Replica Set Elections <replica-set-elections>`"